Definitions

 About

-As a phono-semantic compound, 洎 combines the water radical 氵 on the left, which provides the semantic category related to liquids, with the phonetic component 自 on the right, which indicates the pronunciation.
-Originally, the character specifically denoted the meat broth or liquid added to a pot during cooking, implying the act of pouring water to boil food.
-In classical Chinese, however, its meaning shifted significantly to function as a preposition or conjunction, expressing the concept of "reaching", "arriving at", or "until" a point in time or space.
-This evolution from a concrete culinary term to an abstract grammatical particle illustrates how classical literature often repurposed characters with specific physical meanings to serve new functional roles.
+is a phono-semantic compound: the water radical on the left links it to liquids, pouring, or moisture, while the phonetic component on the right indicates the pronunciation.
+In its earliest use, it referred to the liquid added to a pot during cooking, denoting meat broth or the act of pouring water into a vessel to boil food.
+In classical texts, however, it shifted to function as a preposition or conjunction meaning 'until', 'reaching', or 'arriving at' a point in time or space.
+Thus, a concrete culinary term was repurposed into an abstract grammatical marker for temporal or spatial limits.

 Etymology Hide